F. Albert Cotton Award in Synthetic Inorganic Chemistry

-Among his honors, awards, and lectureships, Dahl received Alfred P. Sloan (1963) and Guggenheim (1969) fellowships, a Chemical Pioneer Award from the American Institute of Chemists (2000), the Nyholm Medal from the Royal Society of Chemistry (1985), an Alexander von Humboldt Senior Scientist Award (1985), the ACS Award in Inorganic Chemistry (1974), and the Willard Gibbs Medal from the ACS Chicago Section (1999).
-He is a member of the National Academy of Sciences and the American Academy of Arts & Sciences.
+Balch earned a B.A. in chemistry from Cornell University in 1962, an M.A. in chemistry from Harvard University in 1965, and a Ph.D. in inorganic chemistry from Harvard in 1967.
+After graduating, he joined the faculty at the University of California, Los Angeles.
+In 1970, Balch moved upstate to UC Davis, where he has remained for 40 years.
+He reached full professor in 1977 and was named a distinguished professor in 1994.
+From 1994 to 1997, Balch served as chair of the UC Davis chemistry department.

-Although Dahl formally retired in 2008 after mentoring 95 Ph.D. students, he continued to voluntarily teach general chemistry and crystallography and is still engaged in research.
-This past September, Dahl presented a short course on chemical crystallography to undergraduate students and faculty at Grinnell College.
-Dahl also has achieved fame for his exorbitant use of slides in research talks—the “Dahl unit” denotes one filled slide-carousel tray containing 80 slides.
+Over his career, Balch has published more than 460 journal articles.
+He received the National Science Foundation Award for Special Creativity in 1989, and he is a fellow of the American Chemical Society.

-Dahl will present the award address before the Division of Inorganic Chemistry.
+Balch will deliver the award address before the ACS Division of Inorganic Chemistry.

 Join the conversation